43 Things to Get Rid of in the Next 43 Days

 Spices and herbs

 Knowing when to toss sour milk or wilted greens is easy enough, but you might be holding on to spices and herbs too long.
 “They won’t expire in the sense that they won’t make you feel well, but they will lose flavor and potency,” says Novak.
 “Take a bit of the spice or herb in your fingers and crush it a bit.
 If there’s no scent, there’s no flavor.”
 If you’re ever in doubt, Novak recommends checking the site StillTasty, which lets you search for common foods to check their lifespan.
+You'll want to know these 41 kitchen organizing tips ASAP.

 Old razors can cause health problems like razor burn and skin infections, especially if you keep them in a moist shower where bacteria grows.
 Replace any blades that you’ve already used more than four times.